 Let BodyBio help you manage histamine intolerance

 At BodyBio, we’re all about cellular health, and cellular health is at the center of MCAS and histamine intolerance.
-When we are able to stabilize and regulate mast cell activation and histamine release, we can reduce histamine levels and relieve symptoms of histamine intolerance.
+When we are able to stabilize and regulate mast cell activation and histamine release, we can reduce histamine levels and relieve symptoms of histamine intolerance with supplements.